Kimbo Slice: Mixed martial arts career

+Early career (2005–2007)

 In 2005, Slice started training in martial arts at the Freestyle Fighting Academy under Marcos Avellan and David Avellan.
-At first, Slice was training exclusively for illegal street boxing, focusing on bare-knuckle techniques, dirty boxing from the clinch, and elbows — but then he began to develop an interest for MMA.
-Slice signed to make his MMA debut against former WBO Heavyweight champion and Olympic gold-medalist boxer Ray Mercer at Cage Fury Fighting Championships 5, in Atlantic City on June 23, 2007.
+At first, Slice was training exclusively for illegal street boxing, focusing on bare-knuckle techniques, dirty boxing from the clinch, and elbows—but then he began to develop an interest for MMA.

+As an amateur, Slice lost his first and only bout to Jay Ellis by KO in the first round on October 8, 2005, at the 2nd event of the Xtreme Fighting Organization trials.

+In 2006, Slice signed to fight against former WBO Heavyweight champion and Olympic gold-medalist boxer Ray Mercer in a CFFC event in 2007.
+Slice was 33 years old facing Mercer, who would be 46 years old at the time.
+The match was scheduled as a three-round exhibition utilizing all professional rules of MMA combat, but did not count towards a professional record..

 A month prior to the fight, Slice switched camps and was trained by retired MMA fighter Bas Rutten and boxing instructor Randy Khatami at Rutten's school, EliteMMA, in Thousand Oaks, California.

-Slice made his MMA debut against Mercer at Cage Fury Fighting Championships 5, in Atlantic City on June 23, 2007.
-The match was scheduled as a three-round exhibition utilizing all professional rules of MMA combat.
+Slice and Mercer fought at Cage Fury Fighting Championships 5, in Atlantic City on June 23, 2007.
 Slice defeated Mercer with a guillotine choke at 1:12 into the first round.
-CFFC V sold 20,000 ppv buys In a post-fight interview, Slice stated that he would like to fight David "Tank" Abbott.
+CFFC V sold 20,000 ppv buys.
+In a post-fight interview, Slice stated that he would like to fight David "Tank" Abbott.
 Abbott, who was a spectator, stood up from his seat and accepted the call out.
 One of the matchmakers for CFFC asked Slice for his assurance so that an October 12 bout at Cage Fury Fighting Championships 6 between Slice and "Tank" Abbott could be organized.
 This event was later canceled due to a promotion dispute.
-On October 11, 2007, ProElite announced that they had signed Slice to a deal and that he would make his debut on the November 10, 2007 EliteXC.
+On October 11, 2007, ProElite announced that they had signed Slice to a deal and that he would make his professional debut on the November 10, 2007 EliteXC.

+Elite XC (2007–2008)

+Turning professional and MMA icon

+Slice fought Bo Cantrell, 10–9, at EliteXC: Renegade.
 He was originally set to make his professional MMA debut against Mike Bourke, a reformed street fighter, but a shoulder injury from Bourke led him to face Bo Cantrell.
-Slice defeated Cantrell 19 seconds into the first round by submission due to strikes.
+Slice defeated Cantrell 19 seconds into the first round by submission due to strikes, landing a variety of elbows and body punches, after Cantrell failed to land a spinning back fist.

-Elite XC